-Given a chance at the top of the order following Kevin Pietersen’s shock retirement from limited-overs internationals, he responded with a brilliant 126 against West Indies, eventually winning man of the series in that rubber before repeating the trick in the subsequent 4-0 win over Australia.
+Given a chance at the top of the order, he responded with a fine 126 against West Indies, eventually winning man of the series in that rubber before repeating the trick in the subsequent 4-0 win over Australia.

-A maiden Test century in India followed at the end of 2012 as England secured a landmark series win.
+A first Test century in India followed at the end of 2012 as England secured a landmark series win.

 Another first came not long after as Bell made a maiden five-day hundred on home soil against Australia.
 From that point on, the tourists would become sick of the sight of the diminutive batsman as he produced an Ashes series that will live long in the memory, striking 562 runs at an average of 62.44 as England won 3-0.